zhezha/Chatroom/README.md

-# Java_RMI_Demo
+# Chatroom

-A chatroom implemented using Java RMI.
+A client-server chatroom implemented using Java RMI.

 The code is written in NetBearns IDE.